 Short bio#

-I am currently finishing my PhD at EPFL in the LIONS lab with Prof. Volkan Cevher, where I’ve broadly been interested in optimization for machine learning with a focus on stable training of deep learning models.
+I received my PhD from EPFL under Prof. Volkan Cevher, where I was broadly interested in optimization for machine learning with a focus on stable training of deep learning models.
 During my studies, I interned with Amazon and ETH Zürich.

 Selected publications#